svegesa2/ecommerce-sales-funnel/README.md

 ---

-A portfolio-ready **data analytics project** for a mid-sized e-commerce company.
+A **data analytics project** for a mid-sized e-commerce company.
 It provides a centralized view of the sales funnel, product performance, and customer behavior to support marketing, product strategy, and UX decisions.

 ---